taylorrees/peek.js/readme.md

 ## Hierarchy

-The hierarchy of a *peek show* is as follows.
+The hierarchy of a peek walkthrough is as follows.

 #### Overview
 ```